-&lt;sup>107 Khanna "Should the Behaviour of Top Management Matter?"
+107 Khanna "Should the Behaviour of Top Management Matter?"
 (2003) 91 Georgetown Law Journal 1215, at 1255.

-&lt;sup>108 Todarello "Corporations Don't Kill People - People Do: Exploring the Goals of the United Kingdom's Corporate Homicide Bill" (2003) 22 New York Law School Journal of International and Comparative Law 481, at 493.
+108 Todarello "Corporations Don't Kill People - People Do: Exploring the Goals of the United Kingdom's Corporate Homicide Bill" (2003) 22 New York Law School Journal of International and Comparative Law 481, at 493.

-&lt;sup>109 Ibid, at 494.
+109 Ibid, at 494.

-&lt;sup>111 See discussion of the "paradox of size" above at paragraphs 1.09-1.12.
+111 See discussion of the "paradox of size" above at paragraphs 1.09-1.12.

-such as Tesco Supermarkets Ltd v Natrass and P&O European Ferries (Dover) Ltd. A different formulation of the identification test, such the test recommended in the Consultation Paper, would asses the human actor, who was being identified with the company on the basis of their level of authority and control over the situation and the policy which gave rise to the death, as opposed to their nominal position within the overall corporate hierarchy.
-Another modified version of the identification doctrine is contained in the Council of Europe Corruption Convention 1999.
-The definition in the Convention assesses not only the actions of senior officers but also their failure to supervise the actions of others has made possible the commission of an offence.
-Such a use of the identification doctrine would help to solve the paradox of size.
+such as Tesco Supermarkets Ltd v Natrass112 and P&O European Ferries (Dover) Ltd.113 A different formulation of the identification test, such the test recommended in the Consultation Paper114, would assess the human actor, who was being identified with the company on the basis of that person's level of authority and control over the situation and the policy which gave rise to the death, as opposed to that persons nominal position within the overall corporate hierarchy.
+Another modified version of the identification doctrine is contained in the Convention assesses not only the actions of senior officers but also their failure to supervise the actions of others which has made possible the commission of an offence.115 Such a use of the identification doctrine would help to solve the paradox of size.116